Chapter 10.54

 c.
 Have the potential to impair views from other properties.

-7. Projects for existing single-family residence or construction or expansion of an accessory structure which have any of the following effects:
+7. Projects for an existing single-family residence or construction or expansion of an accessory structure which have any of the following effects:

 a.
 Add more than 300 square feet of floor area to any building on the parcel where the additional floor area will add new building coverage to the subject parcel where building coverage did not previously exist; or